LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_2.rst

 .. admonition:: Thymio

-    ..
-As mentioned in the introduction, today's goal is to create a Thymio model that works well in simulation.
-In addition to building the model, you will set up custom methods to launch applications like Rviz and Gazebo, ensuring they function correctly with your robot.
-The task is divided into 9 steps, and the journey begins now with your first challenge: creating the visual representation of the Thymio using the tools just introduced.

-    ..
-Start by creating a new file named *thymio.urdf* in the */urdf/thymio* directory.
-Use the provided specifications to guide you through the process, and remember to consistently use Rviz to visualize your progress.

     Start by creating a new file named *thymio.urdf* in the */urdf/thymio* directory.
 Follow the provided specifications to guide you through the process.
 Make sure to frequently visualize your progress in Rviz using the following command:

     .. code-block:: bash